Updated: February 2018

 Your profile picture is your first impression to your employer, so choose a photo that is going to help them understand you have the kind of professionalism they expect from prospective employees.

-Your title appears right under your name and is usually your title of the position you hold at your current job or internship.
-If you don’t have a job or internship right now, still include a title.
-It’s okay and acceptable to put Aspiring accountant or College undergraduate seeking internship experience in the field of law.
+Your headline appears right under your name and is usually your title of the position you hold at your current job or internship.
+If you don’t have a job or internship right now, still include a headline.
+It’s okay and acceptable to put Student at Capital University, Aspiring accountant, or College undergraduate seeking internship experience in the field of law.
 Including keywords related to your field is important because it will help put you on an employer’s search radar.

 3. A summary